 It is important that your trailer floor and tongue ride as level as possible.
 This will help prevent over-angling, bottoming-out, and improper tongue load and load transfer.
 Therefore, the hitch or trailer tongue must be adjusted during the initial vehicle/trailer fitup to ensure a level ride.
-Ball mounts are available in different configurations to adjust the hitch ball height.
+Ball mounts and weight distribution hitches are available in different configurations to adjust the tongue load and load transfer and hitch ball height.